KevinUTAT/OpenCycle/README.md

 My current focus is on exploring the capability of the TTGO T-Watches.
 Due to the manufacture library support, I am redoing everything in Arduino/C++.\
 If you are interested, give it a try (look under *cpp/test*).
 Make sure you have ESP32 arduino core 1.0.6 and  *TTGO TWatch Library* installed.
 # Change log:
+### 2021-12-27:
+Finishing the first working version of display for T-Watch.
+Checkout under */cpp*
 ### 2021-11-13:
 Adding support for the TTGO T-Display as its a very nice piece of hardware.
 - Modifying the [st7789my](https://gitlab.com/pascalokm/t-watch2020-esp32-with-micropython/-/blob/master/st7789my.py) to enable text scaling and draw circle